h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ![xgb-top-model](assets/xgb-top-model.png)

 With the grid search that we just did, we were able to train a total of 18 models.
 The score slightly improved from what we obtained in the first grid search.
 If we were trying to find the best model, we would need to run the grid search for a longer period of time, that way more models can be trained.
-We could also do a local search with the values we just found and see if we could get better results, but for the purpose of this tutorial, we will stop here.
+We could also do a local search with the values we just found and see if we could get better results, but for the purpose of this self-paced course, we will stop here.

 Let’s retrieve the best model from the grid search and then compare the results from the default model to the tuned model.
 In order to do so, we also need to save the performance of the best model on the validation set.